Norman Maurer: Animation

 Maurer was executive producer of the 39 live-action segments used to introduce and follow Cambria Studios' syndicated The New Three Stooges cartoons (1965–1966).

 He later became associated with Hanna-Barbera, working as a writer on their The New Scooby-Doo Movies (1972), Speed Buggy (1973), The Scooby-Doo/Dynomutt Hour (1976), and season one of The Richie Rich Show.
-In 1977 he was working on the Hanna-Barbera cartoon "The All New Super Friends Hour", and he is credited as being the creator of the characters The Wonder Twins..
-He also created and was the executive producer of their 1978 series, The Three Robonic Stooges.
+In 1977 he was working on the Hanna-Barbera cartoon The All-New Super Friends Hour, and he is credited as being the creator of the characters The Wonder Twins.
+He also created and was the executive producer of their 1978 series, The Robonic Stooges.
 Maurer's sons, Jeffrey Scott and Michael Maurer also have prolific careers as TV cartoon writers.

 Death

 Busy until the end, Maurer died of cancer on November 23, 1986, in Los Angeles.
 His entombment was at Hillside Memorial Park Cemetery.